zekroTJA/worker/README.md

 }
 ```

-Further examples, you can find in the [examples](examples) directory.
+Further examples, you can find in the [example](example) directory.

 ---